volab/IoT_EPS/_1_userDoc/source/softDev.rst

 Don't forget the todo list of the doxygen documentation

 ====================================
-Convention de nommage
+Namming convention
 ====================================

-Référence : config3.json
+Référence : config4.json

 ====================================
 To be added to config json file